Silocean/ScalaExercises/README.md

-# ScalaForTheImpatientLearning
+# ScalaExercises
-my exercise for 《Scala for the Impatient》
+exercises for 《Scala for the Impatient》